Tuesday 26 November 1940

 New Royal Navy aircraft carrier HMS Formidable embarks RAF Nos.
 826 and 829 Squadrons.
 The carrier's first mission will be a patrol to the South Atlantic.

 In North Africa, training for Operation Compass, the attack on the Italians in Egypt, continues for a second day.
 The troops are not told what they are training for.
-The men in fact are training in how to attack replicas of Italian positions at Nibeiwa and Tummar.
-After this, the preparations end, although the rank and file are told there is another set of exercises planned in December.
+The men, in fact, are training in how to attack replicas of Italian positions at Nibeiwa and Tummar.
+After this, the rank and file are told there is another set of exercises planned in December as deception in case word leaks out, but there will not be.

 |The Medoc, sunk today with great loss of life.|